legal resources necessary to hold negligent facilities accountable.

 Understaffing in Nursing Homes

-Do you believe that your loved one was a victim of nursing home abuse due to understaffing?
-If so, the nursing home abuse attorneys at Nursing Home Law Center can help you determine if you have a case and guide you through the process.
+Do you believe your loved one was a victim of nursing home abuse and neglect due to low nurse staffing levels?
+If so, the personal injury attorneys at Nursing Home Law Center can help determine if you have a case and guide you through the process.

 Call our experienced nursing home abuse lawyers toll-free at (800) 926-7565 for a free legal case review to explore your legal options.

-Nursing homes provide a wide range of health and personal care services, including 24-hour supervision, assistance with activities of daily living, medication management, rehabilitation, and providing meals.
+Nursing homes provide a wide range of health and personal care services, including 24-hour supervision, assistance with activities of daily living, general well-being, medication management, rehabilitation, and meals.

 As people age, their healthcare needs often change due to an increase in chronic conditions, a decline in overall health, or simply the need for more help with activities of daily living which means moving from their home into a skilled nursing facility (SNF).

-SNFs provide around-the-clock nursing care and support for residents living with medical problems.
+SNFs provide around-the-clock nursing care and support for nursing home residents living with medical problems to allow them to continue living with human dignity.
 They also offer various services, such as physical therapy, occupational therapy, and speech therapy.
-Qualified staff members will enable the nursing home residents to access professional medical advice.
+Qualified staff members will enable nursing home residents to access professional medical advice and prevent elder abuse.

 In addition, SNFs typically have a social worker on staff to help residents and their families with the transition and connect them with community resources.